781flyingdutchman/background_downloader/README.md

   final successFullyEnqueued = await FileDownloader.enqueue(task);
 ```

-The methods `reset` and `allTaskIds` take a `group` parameter to get tasks in a specfic group.
-Note that if tasks are enqueued with a `group` other than default, calling `reset` or `allTaskIds` without a group parameter will not affect/include those tasks - only the default tasks.
+The methods `initialize`, `registerCallBacks`, `reset` and `allTaskIds` all take an optional `group` parameter to target tasks in a specific group.
+Note that if tasks are enqueued with a `group` other than default, calling any of these methods without a group parameter will not affect/include those tasks - only the default tasks.

 ## Initial setup for iOS